opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

     mlflow.log_metric("tp", t_p)
 ```
 `with mlflow.start_run():` is used to tell MLFlow that we are starting a run, and we wrap our training code with it to define exactly what code belongs to the "run".
 Most of the rest of the code in this cell is normal model training and evaluation code, but at the very bottom we can see how we send some custom metrics to MLFlow through `mlflow.log_metric`.
-We do this as custom metrics are not tracked by the autolog we enabled in the last cell.
+We do this as custom metrics are not tracked by the autolog we enabled in the previous cell.

-Now run all the cells in the notebook from top to bottom, either through clicking Shift-Enter on every cell, or by going to Run->Run All Cells in the very top menu.
+Now run all the cells in the notebook from top to bottom, either by clicking Shift-Enter on every cell, or by going to Run->Run All Cells in the very top menu.
-If everything is set up correctly it will train the model and push both the experiment and the model to MLFlow.
+If everything is set up correctly it will train the model and push both the run and the model to MLFlow.
-The experiment is a record with metrics of how the run went, while the model is the actual tensorflow model which we later will use for inference.
+The run is a record with metrics of how the run went, while the model is the actual tensorflow model which we later will use for inference.
 You may see some warnings in the last cell related to MLFlow, as long as you see a final progressbar for the model being pushed to MLFlow you are fine:
 ![Trained model](img/Trained_model.png)